Wafl97/DMAD/DSA.md

-case 1: uncle is red -> color flip case 2: uncle is black and path is right, right -> left rotate case 3: uncle is black and path is left, left -> right rotate case 4: uncle is black and path is left, right -> right-left rotate case 5: uncle is black and path is right, left -> left-right rotate
+case 1: uncle is red -> color flip case 2: uncle is black and path is right, right -> left rotate case 3: uncle is black and path is left, left -> right rotate case 4: uncle is black and path is left, right -> left right rotate case 5: uncle is black and path is right, left -> right left rotate

 ## Sorting